xmos/lib_spi/doc/rst/lib_spi.rst

    Mode 0

-The master and slave will drive out their first data bit on the first rising edge of the clock and sample on the subsequent falling edge.
+The master and slave will drive out their first data bit before the first rising edge of the clock then drive on subsequent falling edges.
+They will sample on rising edges.

-Mode 1 - CPOL: 0 CPHA 0
+Mode 1 - CPOL: 0 CPHA 1
 =======================

 .. figure:: ../images/wavedrom_mode1.png